-Implied health subsidy: Because the insurance carrier charges the same monthly rate for health insurance regardless of age, an implied monthly subsidy of \$250.00 for each of the retiree and the retiree's spouse has been assumed at age 60 for the 2018/19 fiscal year; at other ages, the implied subsidy was developed based on the age-related morbidity assumption and, for other fiscal years, the implied subsidy was increased in accordance with the healthcare cost trend rates.
+Implied health subsidy: Because the insurance carrier charges the same monthly rate for health insurance regardless of age, an implied monthly subsidy of \$250.00 for each of the retiree and the retiree's spouse has been assumed at age 60 for the 2019/20 fiscal year; at other ages, the implied subsidy was developed based on the age-related morbidity assumption and, for other fiscal years, the implied subsidy was increased in accordance with the healthcare cost trend rates.

-Mortality basis: Sex-distinct rates set forth in the PUB-2010Mortality Table (without income adjustment) for general and public safety employees, with full generational improvements in mortality using Scale MP-2017.
+Mortality basis: Sex-distinct rates set forth in the PUB-2010 Mortality Table (without income adjustment) for general and public safety employees, with full generational improvements in mortality using Scale MP-2020.

-Retirement: With respect to general employees, retirement is assumed to occur at age 62 with six years of service or at any age with 30 years of service; with respect to police officers, retirement is assumed to occur at age 55 with 10 years of service or at age 52 with 25 years of service.

-Other decrements: Assumed employment termination based on the Scale 155 table; assumed disability is based on the Wyatt 1985 Disability Study (Class 1 rates were used for general employees and Class 4 rates were used for police officers).
+Retirement: With respect to general employees, retirement is assumed to occur at age 62 with six years of service or at any age with 30 years of service; with respect to police officers, retirement is assumed to occur at age 55 with 10 years of service or at age is based on the Wyatt 1985 Disability Study (Class 1 rates were used for general employees and Class 4 rates were used for police officers).